LinkedEarth/RLeapFROGS/chapters/module7.md

 devtools::check()
 ```

+The issues reported by `check()` are categorized into Errors, Warnings, and Notes.
+You will need to eliminate all Errors and Warnings before submitting your package to CRAN.

 # 2. Automating releases

 Use GitHub Actions to automate versioning, documentation, and test runs.
 Consider `usethis::use_release_issue()` to guide your release process.